psychcomposite/psychcomposite.github.io/framework/primitives/pragmatist.md

 # Pragmatist (P)

-## Profile
+>Tendency to view the world through cause-and-effect relationships as opposed to value judgements.

-### Definition
+## Linkages

-Tendency to view the world through cause-and-effect relationships as opposed to value judgements.
+### Proxies

-### Correlations
+* Relatively high prenatal testosterone

-* Comparitively high prenatal testosterone
+## Theoretical observations

 ### Characteristics

-more interested in things than people, systematizer, may have studied engineering of another technical professions, not inclined to consider a subject dry, does usually think that people ought to behave certain ways, high mach behaviour, non-judgemental, impartial
+more interested in things than people, systematizer, may have studied engineering or another technical professions, not inclined to consider a subject dry, does usually think that people ought to behave certain ways, high mach behaviour, non-judgemental, impartial